A topic from the subject of Organic Chemistry in Chemistry.

 • Acids are substances that donate protons (H+ ions), while bases are substances that accept protons.

-• Acids and bases can react with each other to form salts.
+• Acids and bases can react with each other in neutralization reactions to form salts and water.

 Main Concepts